panzerdp/dmitripavlutin.com/content/posts/169-javascript-env-variables/index.md

 which then you can access in the browser during runtime as `import.meta.env.VITE_MY_VAR`.

-Here is important to note that Vite exposes publicitly only variables that start with `VITE_` prefix.
+Here is important to note that Vite exposes publicity only variables that start with `VITE_` prefix.

-Under the hood Vite uses [dotenv](https://github.com/motdotla/dotenv).
+Under the hood, Vite uses [dotenv](https://github.com/motdotla/dotenv).
 But you don't have to manually call anything related to dotenv: Vite does everything for you.

 Open the [demo](https://stackblitz.com/edit/vitejs-vite-61fsdd?file=src%2FApp.vue) and see that the variables provided by Vite are rendered on a webpage.